Willicious/RetroLemmini/README.md

  + Renamed project to "RetroLemmini" everywhere relevant

  # File system
- + Resources folder is now created in the root directory of the .jar and is called "resources"
+ + Resources folder is now included in the root directory of the .jar and is called "resources"
- + All necessary folders are created within the "resources" folder (mods, music, replays, sound, styles)
+ + All necessary folders are included within the "resources" folder (mods, music, replays, sound, styles)
  + SetupInstructions.txt created which will be bundled with all future releases and kept up-to-date
  + Settings are now saved to "settings" folder in the root directory of the .jar
+ + Icons are included in an "icons" folder
+ + "root.lzp" has now been removed: RetroLemmini no longer requires resource extraction or streaming from zip

  # Menu
  + Updated menu ticker size & colour for readability (it's now yellow / yellow on blue for classic)